-Want abs in 2013?
-When getting in better shape (especially at the start of a new year), so many people set a goal to tighten and tone.
+Tighten and tone your abs with these helpful tips!
+When getting in better shape, so many people set a goal to tighten and tone.
 People ask me all the time how to get a chiseled core.
-So, I put together a list of my top tips to tighten and tone your tummy!
+So, I put together a list of my top tips to tighten and tone your tummy.
 It takes hard work and dedication, but if you follow my advice below, you’ll see results!

 1) Eat clean.